OUTmed is an organization for LGBTQIA-identified faculty, residents, fellows and staff at Washington University School of Medicine.

 Are you a current member of the School of Medicine interested in staying up-to-date on OUTmed events?
 Join our mailing list.

 The John T. Milliken Department of Medicine is proud to be an equality corporate sponsor of PrideFest 2019.
-Join us for the Pride parade on Sunday, June 30th at 12pm on Market Street.

 The OUTlist is a listing of Washington University School of Medicine faculty, staff, residents, fellows, and graduate and medical students who identify as members of the LGBTQ community.